 All these skill sets lend themselves to creating a tool that incorporates communication, database management, and design.
 The Sparks skills matrix also highlights how the department and its responsibilities are not as fixed or defined as HR or IT.
 Because the intranet team is responsible for both creating, uploading to, and managing the intranet, it can be difficult to uncover where exactly new features and tools need to be added.

 The intranet is not the digital workplace.
-The goal of a digital workplace is to break down communication barriers and foster efficiency, innovation, and growth.
-The digital workplace is not a one-size-fits-all solution but rather a best-in-clas set of platforms and tools that make work happen seamlessly.
+The goal of which is to break down communication barriers and foster efficiency, innovation, and growth.
+It is not a one-size-fits-all solution but rather a best-in-class set of platforms and tools that make work happen seamlessly.
 A successful digital workplace uses intelligent workflows to make everything work on-demand and with less friction.

-Digital workplace consultant, ClearBox Consulting interviewed SocialChorus’ CMO Alison Murdock, pointing out that a workforce communications platform is at the core of the digital workplace—delivering the right information at the right time to the right worker.
+A good communications platform is the core of the digital workplace—delivering the right information at the right time to the right worker.
 If your people are uninformed or worse, never informed, your best efforts will fall flat.
-If they don’t know, they can’t do.
+If they don’t know, they can’t do it.

 Intranet Best Practices

 Optimizing the efficiency and effectiveness of your intranet involves making sure you are keeping up with best practices.
-Because intranets have been around for decades, it can often be difficult or slow to update.
-In order to provide the best intranet you will need to do the following.
+Because intranets have been around for decades, they can often be difficult or slow to update.
+In order to provide the best intranet, you will need to do the following.

-1. Ensure that the intranet is your employees preferred method of communication.
+Ensure that the intranet is your employees preferred method of communication

 Is an intranet the mode of communication that your employees want to use?
-There is a distinct technology gap in corporate communications today: only 25% of communicators use their company intranets to communicate with employees.
+Today, there is a distinct technology gap in corporate communications: only 25% of communicators use their company intranets to communicate with employees.
 Instead, internal communicators often use email newsletters, company apps, digital signage, or physical postings and announcements.

-You need to make sure than an intranet is a preferred medium to reach your workforce.
+You need to make sure that an intranet is a preferred medium to reach your workforce.
 Ask yourself: